8 Life Coach Requirements for a Successful Coaching Career

 Many new coaches underestimate the work it takes to manage their practice.
 Even with the simplest business model, they need to do the following:

-• Have each of their clients sign a contract digitally and keep a record of it;
+• Have each of their clients sign a contract digitally and keep a record of it (this formal coaching agreement establishes clear expectations and protects both you and your client throughout the creative partnership).

-• Take secure payments for their coaching products and services;
+• Take secure payments for their coaching packages and/or digital products.

-• Keep track of how many sessions they’ve offered and delivered to each client in order not to under or overcharge them; and
+• Keep track of how many sessions they’ve offered and delivered to each client in order not to under- or overcharge them.

-Here’s the good news: Paperbell automates all of this for you and saves you several hours a week that you can spend on coaching or growing your business.
+Here’s the good news: Paperbell automates all of this for you.
+It saves you several hours a week that you can spend on coaching or growing your business.

-It’s an all-in-one client management tool specifically designed for coaches, and it’s free with your first client.
+It’s an all-in-one client management tool specifically designed for coaches, and it comes with a fully functional website.

 7. Establish a Brand